 For example, in discussing membership, a statement of growth in your club or federation should include the number of new members who joined in the past year, the type of attendance at your programs and the number of members versus guests.
 Also, consider the following questions: Are the same members coming back each time or is attendance different at each event?
 Are new members getting involved?
 Do past officers stay involved?
 How do your current members compare to last year’s?
 What is the difference in the growth and profitability of the club?
 What is your total count for participation in all events, compared with that of the previous year?

-The narrative section cannot exceed eight double-spaced pages.
+The narrative section cannot exceed eight double-spaced pages, and be typed in 11pt Times New Roman font.

 Collateral: The collateral portion of the entry contains material that directly supports the points in the narrative.
 Please keep in mind that judges look for the degree to which the collateral material documents the narrative of the project or activities.
 Collateral pieces may include, but are not limited to, press releases, flyers, newsletters, testimonial letters, thank-you letters from public service projects, new member pieces, etc. All collateral material, in all categories, must have been produced.